October 18, 2012

 Google Nexus S

-Google’s device is still very solid despite being an entire year old — which is the cell phone equivalent of a 20-year-old car.
-Regardless, its expandability makes it an extremely solid device, and its operating system more than makes up for being just middling at raw speed.
+Google's device is still very solid despite being an entire year old.
+Its expandability makes it an extremely solid device.

 Top 3 User Friendly Gadgets